+13. Governance, ownershi p and approval

+nes from the equality, diversity,

+cohesion and integration im

+Name Job Title Date Head of OAWY

+Sarah Johal

+Date impact assessment completed

+14. Monitoring progress f or equality, diversity, co ohesion and integration

+actions (please tick)

+As part of Service Planning performance monitoring

+As part of Project monitoring

+Update report will be agreed and provided to the appropriate board Please specify which board

+Other (please specify)

+15. Publishing

-13. Governance, ownershi ip and approval State here who has approved the actions and outcomes from the equality, diversity, cohesion and integration impact assessment Name Job Title Date Sarah Johal Head of OAWY Date impact assessment of completed 14.
-Monitoring progress f actions (please tick) or equality, diversity, c ohesion and integration As part of Servic e Planning performance monitoring As part of Project monitoring Update report will be agreed and provided to the appropriate board Please specify which board Other (please specify) 15.
-Publishing Though all key decisions are required to give due regard to equality the council only Though all key decisions are required to give due regard to equality the council only publishes those related to Executive Board, Full Council, Key Delegated Decisions or a Significant Operational Decision.
-A copy of this equality impact assessment should be attached as an appendix to the decision making report: Governance Services will publish those relating to Executive Board and Full Council.
+Though all key decisions are required to give due regard to equality the council only publishes those related to Executive Board, Full Council, Key Delegated Decisions or a Significant Operational Decision.

+A copy of this equality impact assessment should be attached as an appendix to the

+decision making report: Governance Services will publish those relating to Executive Board and Full Council.

 The appropriate directorate will publish those relating to Delegated Decisions and Significant Operational Decisions.

 A copy of all other equality impact assessments that are not to be published should be sent to equalityteam@leeds.gov.uk for record.

-Complete the appropriate section below with the date the report and attached assessment was sent: For Executive Board or Full Council - sent to Governance Services Date sent: For Delegated Decisions or Decisions - sent to appropri • Date sent: All other decisions - sent to equalityteam@leeds.gov.uk Date sent:
+Complete the appropriate section below with the date the report and attached assessment was sent:

+For Executive Board or Full Council - sent to Date sent:

+Governance Services

+For Delegated Decisions or Significant Operational Date sent: Decisions - sent to appropriate Directorate

+• Date sent:

+ate Directorate Date sent: Date sent: